-Safety has been our number one concern for over 10 years.
-There are 23 privileged accredited Safe Communities throughout New Zealand, which equates to over 2.2 million people living in safer communities because of the SCFNZ initiatives.
+Safety has been our number one concern for over 12 years.
+There are 25 accredited Safe Communities throughout New Zealand, which equates to over 2.2 million people living in safer communities because of the SCFNZ initiatives.

-The 28 Territorial Authorities that have adopted the Safe Community model and achieved the criteria for designation are: Auckland North, Auckland West, Central Hawkes Bay, Christchurch, Hastings, Hutt Valley (Lower Hutt and Upper Hutt Cities), Marlborough, Napier, Nelson/Tasman, New Plymouth.
-Palmerston North, Porirua, Rotorua, Taupo, Tairawhiti, Tauranga Moana (Tauranga and Western Bay of Plenty), Waimakariri, Wairarapa Region (Masterton, Carterton and South Wairarapa), Wairoa, Waitaki, Whanganui, Whangarei and Wellington.
+The 31 Territorial Authorities that have adopted the Safe Community model and achieved the criteria for accreditation are: Auckland North, Auckland West, Central Hawkes Bay, Christchurch, Hastings, Hutt Valley (Lower Hutt and Upper Hutt Cities), Invercargill City/Southland District, Marlborough, Napier, Nelson/Tasman, New Plymouth.
+Palmerston North, Porirua, Rotorua, Stratford, Taupo, Tairawhiti, Tauranga Moana (Tauranga and Western Bay of Plenty), Waimakariri, Wairarapa Region (Masterton, Carterton and South Wairarapa), Wairoa, Waitaki, Whanganui, Whangarei and Wellington.

-These Safe Communities have improved their injury rates, through road safety campaigns, falls prevention initiatives, water safety, safety at work, safer public places, reduced alcohol related harm and overall crime prevention.
+These Safe Communities have improved their injury rates through road safety campaigns, falls prevention initiatives, water safety, safety at work, safer public places, reduced alcohol-related harm and overall violence prevention.

 The process to becoming an Accredited Safe Community is a collaborative one, in which SCFNZ offer guidance and support – we want everyone to live in a safe community.

 You will be assigned a contact person within the SCFNZ who will help you adopt the Safe Community model and assist you throughout the whole process.
 Your application must demonstrate how you apply the following principles: